real-logic/aeron-cookbook-code/rfq/docker/readme.md

 (assumes a container named `aeron-admin1-1` is running)

-`docker exec -it aeron-admin1-1 java -jar admin-uber.jar`
+`docker exec -it aeron-admin1-1 java --add-opens java.base/jdk.internal.misc=ALL-UNNAMED --add-opens java.base/java.util.zip=ALL-UNNAMED -jar admin-uber.jar`

 Within the admin, you can then connect to the cluster: